 The Andrew W. Mellon Fellowship of Scholars in the Humanities (formerly the Stanford Humanities Fellows Program) is an interdisciplinary program offering post-doctoral fellowships in humanities disciplines.
 The program brings outstanding younger scholars (within three years of the PhD) to Stanford on two-year fellowships.
 Fellows enjoy substantial time to pursue research, teach two courses per year […]

-The NSF DDRIG allows doctoral students to improve the quality of dissertation research by providing funds for items not normally available through the student’s university and supporting data-gathering projects and field research that would not otherwise be possible.
+The NSF DDRIG in linguistics provides up to $12,000 in grant funds to improve the quality of dissertation research by doctoral students.
+These grants allow graduate students to undertake significant data-gathering projects and to conduct field research which would not otherwise be possible.

 This post-doctoral fellowship program provides training opportunities for social scientists and biomedical researchers in the health and population fields.
 Applicants must be developing-country nationals in the early stages of their careers.
 The fellowship provides support for 2 years.